2026 Washington Nationals season

-The 2026 Washington Nationals season will be the Nationals' 22nd season as the Major League Baseball franchise in the District of Columbia, the 19th season at Nationals Park, and the 58th since the original team was started in Montreal, Quebec, Canada.
+The 2026 Washington Nationals season was the Nationals' 22nd season as the Major League Baseball franchise in the District of Columbia, the 19th season at Nationals Park, and the 58th since the original team was started in Montreal, Quebec, Canada.

-This will be the first season under new President of Baseball Operations Paul Toboni and new manager Blake Butera.
+This was the Nationals' first season under President of Baseball Operations Paul Toboni, general manager Anirudh Kilambi, and manager Blake Butera, as well as their first season to be broadcast on television by MLB Local Media (as Nationals.TV).

 Offseason

+Team news

+Several major changes defined the Washington Nationals' 2025–26 offseason, including overhauls of the front office, coaching staff, and player development system; trades, waiver claims, and other roster moves; and a new television broadcast arrangement.

+Front office

-The Nationals entered the offseason under interim general manager Mike DeBartolo, with a coaching staff all on expiring contracts, after dismissing president of baseball operations Mike Rizzo and manager Dave Martinez midway through the 2025 season.
+The Nationals finished out the 2025 season under interim general manager Mike DeBartolo, after dismissing president of baseball operations Mike Rizzo and manager Dave Martinez in July.

-Within days of their season ending with a 66–96 record, good for last place in the National League East Division, the Nationals announced the hiring of 35-year-old Boston Red Sox assistant general manager Paul Toboni as their new president of baseball operations, with DeBartolo remaining with the organization in an undisclosed role.
+Within days of their season ending with a 66–96 record, placing them last in the National League East Division, the Nationals announced the hiring of 35-year-old Boston Red Sox assistant general manager Paul Toboni as their new president of baseball operations.
+DeBartolo remained with the organization under Toboni as an assistant general manager and senior vice president.
 Several other members of the front office, including longtime assistant general managers Eddie Longosz and Mark Scialabba, were not retained.
+Toboni made several key additions to his leadership team, including Philadelphia Phillies assistant general manager Anirudh Kilambi as general manager, former colleague and Red Sox scouting director Devin Pearson and Pittsburgh Pirates scouting director Justin Horowitz as assistant general managers, and Red Sox field coordinator Andrew Wright as his special assistant.

+On January 6, 2026, the Nationals announced the hiring of Jason Sinnarajah as president of business operations.
+Sinnarajah, formerly chief operating officer of the Kansas City Royals, would report to ownership and handle the business side of the Nationals organization, as counterpart to Toboni in his role overseeing baseball operations.